Waterbury & Danbury

 You may fax your completed application and supporting documents to our:Waterbury Campus: 203-596-8766Danbury Campus: 203-798-9682OR scan and email them to us at:

-If you have taken college level classes while in high school, you will need to request a transcript from the respective college to see if your courses are eligible for credit at NVCC.
+If you have taken college level classes while in high school, you can upload a transcript from the respective college to see if your courses are eligible for credit at NVCC.
 Transcripts may also be used to waive placement testing and prerequisite requirements.

-If you have taken SAT’s, ACT’s and/or the GED, submit test scores to determine if you need to take the placement exam and for placement into math and English classes.
+If you have taken SAT’s, ACT’s and/or the GED, upload test scores to determine if you need to take the placement exam and for placement into math and English classes.

 Your final step is to make a payment.